 Early Career Award

-The ARP Early Career Award is presented biennially to recognize exceptional early career accomplishments in personality research.
-To be eligible for the award a nominee must be no more than nine years post-Ph.D., have an exemplary record of research in personality, and be a member of ARP.
-Established by the ARP Executive Board in 2017, this award has been generously endowed by Richard W. Robins and Oliver P. John.
+The ARP Early Career Award, established in 2017, is presented biennially to recognize exceptional early career accomplishments in personality research.
+To be eligible for the award a nominee must be between 5 and 10 years post-Ph.D. and have an exemplary record of research in personality.
+This award has been generously endowed by Richard W. Robins and Oliver P. John.

 From Rick Robins and Oliver John: